S. P. Natsarenus

 S. P. Natsarenus (1883–1938) was a Russian Bolshevik military officer.
 He was Military Commissar Extraordinary for the Murmansk-White Sea Territory in 1918, later Military Commissar for the Petrograd Military District.
 He was also at various times a member of the Revolutionary Military Councils of the 7th, 14th and 15th armies.
-He worked alongside Pvt.
-Eoin Ward (Royal Irish Guard) in tactics and was known for his mathematical skills.
+He was arrested during the Great Purge, and executed January 8, 1938.
+He posthumously was rehabilitated in 1956.